CiscoDevNet/terraform-provider-meraki/docs/data-sources/switch_stack_routing_interface.md

 - `ipv6_gateway` (String) The IPv6 default gateway of the interface.
 Required if prefix is defined and this is the first interface with IPv6 configured for the stack.
 - `ipv6_prefix` (String) The IPv6 prefix of the interface.
 Required if IPv6 object is included.
 - `multicast_routing` (String) Enable multicast support if, multicast routing between VLANs is required.
 Options are, `disabled`, `enabled` or `IGMP snooping querier`.
 Default is `disabled`.
 - `ospf_settings_area` (String) The OSPF area to which this interface should belong.
-Can be either `disabled` or the identifier of an existing OSPF area.
-Defaults to `disabled`.
+Can be either `ospfDisabled` or the identifier of an existing OSPF area.
+Defaults to `ospfDisabled`.
 - `ospf_settings_cost` (Number) The path cost for this interface.
 Defaults to 1, but can be increased up to 65535 to give lower priority.
 - `ospf_settings_is_passive_enabled` (Boolean) When enabled, OSPF will not run on the interface, but the subnet will still be advertised.
 - `subnet` (String) The network that this routed interface is on, in CIDR notation (ex.
 10.1.1.0/24).